letoram/arcan/src/a12/net/README.md

 modes of operation for this feature is to act as a pub/sub for sources/sinks/ other directories to find eachother.

+# Cache

+Some types of A12 sources support letting the sink define the font that will be used for rendering, notable the default arcan terminal.

+For unicode features to work, both sides need to be aware of the capabilities of the font set, which can add noticeable delays to startup.
+Since such preferences tend to be static, font transfers can be preempted by setting a cache.

+This is defined through the A12\_CACHE\_DIR environment variable, if set, font transfers will have the B64 form of their checksum stored locally.
+A transfer that has a local match will be cancelled and substituted with the local form.

+This feature is also intended for large base transfers, notably static base images for sinks like Qemu - and possibly merkle-tree transfer/resume like scenarios for large clipboard/drag-and-drop.

 # Keystore

 arcan-net does not mandate a specific public key infrastructure or necessarily